St. Joan of Arc Chapel: In New York

-The chapel was shipped to New York in 1927 and reconstructed there for Gertrude Hill Gavin, its new owner, by John Russell Pope.
+The chapel was shipped to Brookville in 1927 and reconstructed there for its new owner by John Russell Pope.
 There it was attached to a mock French Renaissance chateau.
 Although the chateau burned down in 1962, the chapel was not damaged.
 After Gavin died, her estate passed to Marc B. Rojtman and his wife, Lillian. who decided to present the chapel to Marquette University in 1964.

 At Marquette University

 The transfer of the chapel took more than nine months, and another eight months passed before reconstruction began.
 Lucien David and Earnest Bonnamy planned the second reconstruction.